Jiab77/ipfire-dark-theme/README.md

 ## How to see if running the latest version?

 As I had some difficulties to make a proper update process, it resulted in potentially broken updates or simply new releases not being installed correctly.
-Please, accept all my appologies for that. :bowing_man:
+Please, accept all my appologies for that. 🙇‍♂️

 So to help users to find out if they are running the latest version, I'll describe here the whole process.